 But, on the flip side, consuming large amounts of unhealthy foods will almost certainly cause long-term issues to both your hormones and your well-being.

 So, in this case, the benefits of changing your diet far outweigh any potential downsides (which is simply taking the time to understand how to change your diet).

-When changing your diet you will want to focus on foods which are nutrient rich (meaning they provide your body with essential elements, nutrients, and vitamins) which help keep your cravings for unhealthy foods limited, which don’t cause metabolic problems (insulin resistance), and ones which make YOU feel good (gastrointestinal healthy, etc.) in the process.
+When changing your diet you will want to focus on foods that are nutrient-rich (meaning they provide your body with essential elements, nutrients, and vitamins) which help keep your cravings for unhealthy foods limited, which don’t cause metabolic problems (insulin resistance), and ones which make YOU feel good (gastrointestinal healthy, etc.) in the process.

 Before I just in here I feel the need to put out a disclaimer:

 The information you are about to read is only generic advice based on what MOST people do or do not tolerate.